-refnx has been tested on Python 3.5, 3.6 and 3.7.
+refnx has been tested on Python 3.7, 3.8 and 3.9.
 It requires the numpy, scipy, cython packages to work.
-Additional features require the pytest, h5py, xlrd, uncertainties, ptemcee, matplotlib, Jupyter, ipywidgets, traitlets, tqdm, pandas, pyqt, periodictable packages.
+Additional features require the pytest, h5py, xlrd, uncertainties, attrs, matplotlib, Jupyter, ipywidgets, traitlets, tqdm, pandas, pyqt5, periodictable, pymc3 packages.
 To build the bleeding edge code you will need to have access to a C-compiler to build a couple of Python extensions.
 C-compilers should be installed on Linux.
 On OSX you will need to install Xcode and the command line tools.
 On Windows you will need to install the correct Visual Studio compiler for your Python version.

 Installation into a conda environment¶